cleaversolutions/hh/thankyou.md

  	<div class="col-md-10 col-md-offset-1">

-		<p class="lead thank-you">An email should be arriving in your inbox soon with special instructions how to be eligible to receive $200 worth of Higher Hangers.</p>
+		<p class="lead thank-you">I will send out an email towards the end of February with details on how to receive discounted Higher Hangers, along with some other surprises.</p>

-		<p class="lead thank-you">Until then, Like the Higher Hangers Facebook page.
+		<p class="lead thank-you">Until then, Share Higher Hangers on Facebook.
 Thanks!</p>

 	</div>